 As of the balance sheet date, the United Internet Group holds investments in various associated companies and joint ventures.
-In accordance with IAS 28.31, the Company examines on the balance sheet date whether
+In accordance with IAS 28.31, the Company examines on the balance sheet date whether the net investment of the United Internet Group in the respective associated company or joint venture requires an additional impairment charge.

 In the case of capital market-oriented companies, the calculation of the recoverable amounts is based mainly on the respective shares price on the balance sheet date.
 The recoverable amounts of non-listed companies is based both on available past experience for the respective company and expectations of its future development.
 As these expectations are based on numerous assumptions, the calculation of recoverable amounts depends on discretionary factors.
-As of December 31, 2008, the fair value of investments in associated companies and joint ventures amounted to € 221,684k (prior year: € 309,023k).
+As of December 31, 2008, the fair value of investments in associated companies and joint ventures amounted to $\in 221,684k$ (prior year: $\in 309,023k$).